Getting respite under the NDIS

 Respite provides a temporary break for both you and your child.
 It usually means that someone else cares for your child so that you can have some time for yourself.

 Respite is important for a number of reasons, but mainly because it gives you and your family a break from the physical and emotional demands of caring.

-What NDIS support line items can fund respite-like care?
+What NDIS support line items can fund respite?

 A number of support line items can be used, depending on the goals for your child.

 These can include:

 - Assistance with daily living at home, in the community, in education and at work

 - Short-term accommodation

 How do I get respite in my child’s NDIS Plan?